mvolkmann/MyUnixEnv/notes/GoNotes.md

 - allocating on the stack is generally faster than the heap
 - `new` always allocates on the heap

-## Debugging Tips

-- to print a struct including keys and values, `fmt.Printf("%#v\n", obj)`

 ## Packaging Versioning

-- still an open issue in the Go community
+Support for package versioning is still an open issue.
+The leading contenders are
-- one current solution is to use vGo from Rus Cox at <https://research.swtch.com/vgo>
+vgo from Russ Cox at <https://github.com/golang/go/wiki/vgo>
-  - will be included in Go 1.11
+and dep from Sam Boyer at <https://golang.github.io/dep/>. vgo will be included in Go 1.11.
+Note to self: Try vgo!

 ## Command-Line Arguments